Skip to content

 Info

-For most people, most of the time, the default behaviours will be just fine3.
+For most people, most of the time, the current upstream defaults will be fine.

 Info

-Take a moment to read this issue on the mergerfs GitHub if you're a looking for more context on create policies - they can be a bit confusing to begin with.
+Take a moment to read this issue on the mergerfs GitHub if you want more context on create policies.
+They can be a bit confusing to begin with.

 If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transferring your data3.